UniLink: app for exchange students

 Reflections

-Our initial idea focused on student rentals, but research revealed a broader demographic.
-Narrowing down to exchange students led us to pivot toward a mentorship platform that directly addressed their needs.
+Our team's initial idea focused on finding housing for international student, but research revealed a broader impacted demographic.
+Narrowing down to exchange students as our user group let us pivot into a mentorship platform that directly addressed their needs.

-Since our primary users are exchange students, we now want to deepen our understanding of mentors' experiences.
+Now that we addressed our primary group of users— exchange students, our next step is to design for our other group of users— mentors!
 What would incentivize them to participate?
 What challenges do they face?
 I believe that by balancing mentorship growth and student support, we can enhance engagement for both sides.